richmondu/libpybraintree/README.md

 Using <b>Braintree</b> library is easier than Paypal library itself.
 Braintree is a lot more developer-friendly.
 Moreover, Braintree support <b>different payment methods</b> including Paypal, Apple Pay, Google Pay, thus making your web/mobile payment system more robust.
+For recurring payments feature, it supports seating plans, provisioning for discounts/addons, dashboard metrics, etc.
+Their web app is far better and more useful compared to Paypal.

 ### Instructions: